An effective fluid description of scalar-vector-tensor theories under the sub-horizon and quasi-static approximations: Introduction

 The concordance cosmological model \lcdm is not only a good fit for most astrophysical measurements.
 Being relatively simple (i.e., it is described by six cosmological parameters), the \lcdm model is preferred over its alternatives in analyses performing Bayesian model comparison \cite{Heavens:2017hkr}.
 However, we must bear in mind that, despite of its success explaining observations, \lcdm is just a pretty good Universe's phenomenological description resting upon elements yet to be understood, e.g., the cosmological constant \cite{Weinberg:1988cp,Carroll:2000fy}, the nature of dark matter \cite{Bertone:2016nfn,PhysRevLett.125.211101,PhysRevLett.126.041303,Carr:2020xqk,PhysRevD.104.043520,PhysRevLett.123.061302,Hertzberg:2019bvt,doi:10.1146/annurev.aa.32.090194.002531}, inflation \cite{Planck:2015sxf,Steinhardt:2002ih,Chowdhury:2019otk,Ijjas:2014nta,Ijjas:2013vea}.
 Unravelling the nature of dark matter as well as deciphering the reason why the Universe is speeding up from fundamental physics has motivated a considerable amount of research over the past decades.

 In order to address the problem of the Universe late-time accelerating expansion two paths are usually followed in alternative models to $\Lambda$CDM.
 On the one hand, it is expected that new kinds of matter with the right properties (e.g., a negative equation of state $w<-1/3$) will be discovered in laboratories.
 For instance, new particles in more complete theories of fundamental interactions could dominate the energy content at late times, avoid fine-tuning issues and be the reason why the Universe is speeding up \cite{Ratra:1987rm,ArmendarizPicon:2000dh,Copeland:2006wr}.
 These exotic matter fields are collectively known as dark energy (DE).
-On the other hand, General Relativity (GR) might require modifications despite its success \cite{Clifton:2011jh,Li:2018tfg}, making plausible to consider modified gravity (MG) theories.
+On the other hand, General Relativity (GR) might require modifications despite its success \cite{Clifton:2011jh,Li:2018tfg}, making plausible to consider modified gravity (MG) theories (for a review on DE and MG models see, for instance, \cite{Bamba:2012cp}).
 Nevertheless, thus far several tests performed up to extra-galactic and cosmological scales agree very well with GR \cite{PhysRevLett.116.221101,Collett:2018gpf,Ade:2015rim}.

 A number of popular DE and MG models (e.g., $f(R)$, Brans-Dicke, kinetic gravity braiding, quintessence, K-essence, etc.) can be nicely encompassed in a unified framework put forward by G. W. Horndeski in 1974 \cite{Horndeski:1974wa}.
 The generalisation of covariant Galileons led to the rediscovery of Horndeski's theory which ever since got a lot of attention \cite{Deffayet:2011gz,Kobayashi:2011nu,Charmousis:2011bf}.
 The theory constitutes the most general Lorentz-invariant extension of GR in four dimensions considering non-minimal couplings between the metric tensor and a scalar field, restricting the equations of motion to being second order in the derivatives of the field functions.
 Although recent measurements of the propagation speed for gravitational waves severely reduced the Horndeski Lagrangian \cite{Amendola:2017orw,Copeland:2018yuh,Crisostomi:2017pjs,Creminelli:2017sry,Sakstein:2017xjx,Ezquiaga:2017ekz,Baker:2017hug,TheLIGOScientific:2017qsa,Kase:2018aps}, remaining degrees of freedom are well worth an investigation.